How to Install Namgrass

 Come on, come on, back to work.
 Carefully cut the overlapping edges, sharp knife essential, so they fit snugly up to your edging.

 Whilst it’s not essential, some high use areas, such as family gardens, benefit from an even layer of kiln dried sand infill – approx. 5 kilos/m².
 This provides additional stability and weight to the product, thus making for a much nicer completed project.
 After spreading the sand, brush up the grass to lift the pile and settle the sand in.
 More tea.

 If you are a pet owner we suggest not infilling with sand to ensure a lawn that smells fresher for longer.

 How to Join Two Lengths Together

 Depending on the size and shape of your garden you may well need to join Two sections together.
-Our top tip here is to take your time. its simple to do, get it right and you’ll never know there is a join, but get it wrong and you will see it.
-To make sure you get a professional finish Follow these simple instructions.
+Our top tip here is to take your time.
+To make sure you get a professional finish, follow these simple instructions.

 Step 1 Cutting the Lengths

 Line up the two lengths ensuring the pile runs in the same direction.
 Fold back the edges of the first length and locate the third and fourth rows of stitching.
 Using a sharp knife (change the blade it will be blunt by now), cut through the latex, between the rows of stitching, all the way along.
 Take care not to cut the blades of grass.
 Remove the excess strips and repeat the process on the other length.
 Time for tea, and have a Hob-Nob too, you’ve earned it.